minegame2021/araigumaos-amd-gpu-driver/README.md

 ● Fixed Sleep Mode and WDDM 2.0

 # Issues
-I tested this driver on Radeon R7 265.
+I tested this driver on Radeon R7 265 using AraigumaOS build 3290.
 I don't know if it would work on your card.

 # Screenshots
 ![alt text](https://media.discordapp.net/attachments/742302504909275221/921058698904891453/Screenshot_AraigumaOS_16_12_2021_22_10_23.png?width=1920&height=1080)